 I generally make thumbnail and color studies to figure out the placement of figures or scenic elements.
 Once I have the idea or scene worked out in detail, I begin the painting of a piece by thinking more about the color and the composition.
 They need to be in harmony to express the particular feeling I want to capture.
 When I work with paint, there is a physical interaction unlike other media; a combination of visual and color and the plasticity of the paint itself.
 I know a piece is done when there is nothing more to say.
 Each stroke is hopefully correct, in it’s place…that is, it fits with the other aspects of the painting (light and dark, warm and cool, at rest or in motion).

-Starting with either canvas or panels, I gesso the surface in three coats, sand it, then tone it all over in acrylic with a complementary color to the main color of the painting, usually a tinted magenta or orange.
+Starting with either wood panels or canvas, I gesso the surface, then tone it all over in acrylic with a complementary color to the main color of the painting, usually a tinted magenta or orange.
 I consider the color choices carefully and make three or four small color studies.
 Then I draw directly on the canvas in thin paint, and then proceed to paint in the underlayers in acrylic.
 While that is drying I will mix the oil colors, mix a lot of paint and just lay the colors down quickly, drawing with the paint brush all the while.
 It is a daring way to paint- one is always on the edge, preserving the underlayers to allow that sparkle of previous layers to show through, but laying on the paint in a confident, bold manner.
 It takes concentration and courage to just do it all in a rush, but the results are what I want, and sometimes it simply fails or I go too far.
 Then it is time to learn from that and start another painting.

 Fortunately I have lately discovered that the paintings can take a bit of overworking and that most of the time more paint is better.
 And I have become interested in scraping the paint, or using the knife to make texture, making scraffito marks.
 The results are a little richer and more engaging.